inverseparadox/moosic/README.txt

 the source code.

 INSTALLATION:
+NOTE: These directions have not been updated for any changes that may follow from updating the program for Python 3.
+If you encounter different behavior in the real world, patches to correct this to match reality would be appreciated.

 After extracting the archive file (tarball) used to distribute Moosic, change to the directory that contains Moosic, and run "python setup.py install" in a terminal window with the privileges of root (the system administration account).